Privacy Statement

 Confidentiality

-Manuscripts received for review must be treated as confidential and not shared without authorization from the Editor-in-Chief.
+Manuscripts assigned for review are confidential documents.
+They may not be discussed or shared with others without prior authorization from the Editor-in-Chief.

-Reviewers must disclose conflicts of interest and decline assignments where such conflicts exist.
-Unpublished material from manuscripts must not be used for personal advantage.
+Reviewers must disclose any conflicts of interest—financial, academic, or personal—and recuse themselves from the review process if such conflicts exist.
+Unpublished data or ideas obtained through peer review must not be used for personal benefit.

 Author Responsibilities